Spencer Torkelson Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.80).
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.80).

-- The Braves allow the eighth-fewest home runs in baseball (66 total, one per game).
+- The Braves give up the fifth-fewest home runs in baseball (66 total, one per game).

-- In his most recent outing on Thursday against the New York Mets, the right-hander tossed four innings, giving up eight earned runs while surrendering eight hits.
+- In his last outing on Thursday against the New York Mets, the right-hander went four innings, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.